 Technology is an essential cornerstone of modern weapons research and development.
-But in terms of importance, mineral resources are still above technology, which is because technology can be developed while it is really nothing can be done without materials.
-What are the top five strategic metals in the world?
+But in terms of importance, mineral resources are still above technology, which is because technology can be developed while it is really nothing that can be done without materials.
+Then what are the top 5 strategic metals in the world?

 One metal known for its high strength and low density is titanium.
 Besides, the remarkable advantage of titanium alloys is their heat resistance, so titanium has been honored with the special title of aviation metal.

 Compared with magnesium-aluminum alloy, titanium alloy has a lower density; in addition, titanium alloy can work at a high temperature of 550℃, with a certain high-temperature persistence and good low-temperature impact toughness, so it is used in the aerospace industry.

 Titanium alloy is mainly used for the production of the aircraft fuselage, landing gear, engine compressor disk, blade, turbopump shell, nozzle, cylinder, and solid rocket engine, and other parts.